Jagir: 13th-century origin and successors

 This feudal system of land ownership is referred to as the jagirdar system.
-The system was introduced by the Sultans of Delhi from the 13th century onwards, was later adopted by the Mughal Empire, and continued under the British East India Company.
+The system was introduced by the Sultans of Delhi from the 13th century onwards, was later adopted by the Mughal Empire, the Maratha Empire and continued under the British East India Company.

-Some Hindu jagirdars were converted into Muslim vassal states under Mughal imperial sway, such as the nawwabs of Kurnool.
+Some Hindu jagirdars were converted into Muslim vassal states under Mughal imperial sway, such as the nawabs of Kurnool.
 Most princely states of India during the colonial British Raj era were jagirdars such as Mohrampur Jagir.
 Shortly following independence from the British Crown in 1947, the jagirdar system was abolished by the Indian government in 1951.